-Yogic Life Of Ishwar Sharma:-
+Yogic Life Of Ishwar Sharma

 Apart from Yoga, he also can chant many ‘shlokas’ from the ‘Vedas’ and ‘Bhagavad Gita.’

 At the age of eight, this Indian-origin child prodigy is the UK National yoga champion.
-He has also been named the ‘British Indian of the Year‘ (16 July 2018) for his accomplishments in the field of Yoga.
+He has also been named the ‘British Indian of the Year‘ (16 July 2018) for his accomplishments in Yoga.
 Sharma has won a string of medals in both individual and artistic Yoga lately, a gold medal representing Great Britain at the World Student Games 2018 in Winnipeg, Canada.

-“I am honored to have been selected for these Global Child Prodigy Awards from 15,000 applicants from 45 countries.
-For which I strongly believe that yoga is very important for physical and mental health” said Sharma.
-Who received his Certificate of Achievement at a special event attended by Nobel Laureate Kailash Satyarthi and Dr. Kiran Bedi, Lieutenant Governor of Puducherry, in New Delhi earlier this month.
+Speaking to BBC, Ishwar(British Indian of the Year) told about the Event, “I am honored to have been selected for these Global Child Prodigy Awards from 15,000 applicants from 45 countries.
+For which I strongly believe that Yoga is very important for physical and mental health,” said Sharma.
+Who received his Certificate of Achievement at a special event attended by Nobel Laureate Kailash Satyarthi, Dr. Kiran Bedi, and Lieutenant Governor of Puducherry in New Delhi earlier this month.